DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Launch Control Core
 ===================================
-The Main Features part is split into 3 segments: "Rigging, Animation, and Physics".
+The Main Features part is split into 3 segments: ":ref:`rigging`, :ref:`animation`, and :ref:`real-time-physics`".
+|
 Let's go over each of those here.

 |
 .. _rigging:
-One-Click Rigging
+Rigging
 ------
 LC uses :ref:`rigging-tags` to detect the parts of the vehicle.
 If the naming convention of the 3D model is supported by LC, the rigging can be done with one click.